Vulnerability Hype: “Panic Doesn’t Help”

 And get it done quickly because the NSA said this is a really bad one, or cyber security consultant/experts (who’ve never had to patch so much as a bicycle tire) are warning that this one could bring down power grids, or technology reporters (who were writing stories yesterday about the latest GoPro camera) are hyperventilating about how this vulnerability will surely threaten the lives of young children and the elderly.

 Sarcasm aside, patching is not the panacea many of the cliche-afflicted experts make it out to be.
-It’s time consuming, requires well-trained, scarce resources, and most importantly, it breaks things.
-It sounds great on paper or on an expert roundtable at a cyber security conference, but patching is only part of the solution to the vulnerability epidemic.
+It’s time consuming for cyber security teams, requires well-trained, scarce resources, and most importantly, it breaks things.
+It sounds great on paper or on an expert roundtable at a cyber security conference, but patching is only part of the solution to the epidemic in vulnerability management.

 Even if it were feasible to patch everything from a resource perspective (it’s not), it wouldn’t make sense.
 The risk of patching business-critical machines and potentially interrupting service is often much higher than the risk of compromise by a cyber attack.
 The challenge, of course, is understanding that risk tradeoff for not just one, but thousands of enterprise assets.